• Free shipping on all orders

 How Much Catnip Can I Offer My Cat?

-There isn’t a specific measurement for offering catnip, but cats don’t need much to experience the euphoric feeling.
+There is no specific measurement for offering catnip, but cats do not need much to experience the euphoric feeling.
 It’s best to start with small dosages and see how your cat reacts.

-If you’re wondering why your cat is vomiting, not walking properly, or having diarrhea, it probably consumed too much catnip.
-Sometimes this happens when cats have unlimited access to the live plant or high potencies, like catnip oil.
+If you’re wondering why your cat is vomiting or experiencing diarrhea, they may have consumed too much catnip.
+Sometimes this happens when cats have unlimited access to live plants or high potencies, like catnip oil.

 cat with fresh catnip